PDP-10/its/README.md

    - INQUPD, processes INQUIR change requests
    - LOOKUP, looks up user info in INQUIR database
    - REATTA, reattaches disowned jobs to terminal
+   - TIMOON, displays the time and phase of the moon

 6. A brand new host table is built from the host table source and installed into SYSBIN; HOSTS3 > using H3MAKE.